Bahraini Minister Of Foreign Affairs Arrives In Doha

-Doha, Qatar: Minister of Foreign Affairs of the Kingdom of Bahrain HE Dr. Abdullatif bin Rashid Al Zayani arrived Thursday morning in Doha on an official visit to the country.
+(MENAFN- Gulf Times) HE Minister of Foreign Affairs of the Kingdom of Bahrain Dr. Abdullatif bin Rashid Al Zayani arrived Thursday morning in Doha on an official visit to the country.

-His Excellency and the accompanying delegation were welcomed upon arrival at Doha International Airport by Minister of State for Foreign Affairs HE Sultan bin Saad Al Muraikhi.
+His Excellency and the accompanying delegation were welcomed upon arrival at Doha International Airport by HE Minister of State for Foreign Affairs Sultan bin Saad Al Muraikhi.
+(QNA)

 Legal Disclaimer: